Get The Answers You Need From Experienced Austin Family Law Attorneys

 What if an opposing party and I do not agree on everything?

 Suppose a situation exists where opposing parties cannot agree on all issues, but they are not too far apart.
-In that case, your family law attorney may help with a private settlement agreement or through the process of mediation using a qualified professional to bring both sides together, resulting in a nonrevocable mediated settlement agreement on all issues or even just on some of the issues.
+In that case, your family law lawyer may help with a private settlement agreement or through the process of mediation using a qualified professional to bring both sides together, resulting in a nonrevocable mediated settlement agreement on all issues or even just on some of the issues.
 If you cannot agree, you will not be forced to settle in mediation.

 Get The Answers You Need